plausible/docs/docs/custom-event-goals.md

 ## 3. Create a custom event goal in your Plausible account

 When you send custom events to Plausible, they won't show up in your dashboard automatically.
-You’ll have to configure the goal for the conversion numbers to show up.
+You'll have to configure the goal for the conversion numbers to show up.

-To configure a goal, go to [your website’s settings](website-settings.md) in your Plausible account and visit the "**Goals**" section.
+To configure a goal, go to [your website's settings](website-settings.md) in your Plausible account and visit the "**Goals**" section.
 You should see an empty list with a prompt to add a goal.

 <img alt="Add your first goal" src={useBaseUrl('img/goal-conversions.png')} />

 Click on the "**+ Add goal**" button to go to the goal creation form.

 Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering.
-The name must match the one you added as a CSS class name on your site for conversions to show up in your analytics dashboard.
-So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space in the end).
+The name must match the one you added as a CSS class name on your site for conversions to appear in your analytics dashboard.
+So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).

 <img alt="Add your custom event goal" src={useBaseUrl('img/add-custom-event-goal.png')} />

-Next, click on the "**Add goal**" button and you’ll be taken back to the Goals page.
+Next, click on the "**Add goal**" button and you'll be taken back to the Goals page.
 When you navigate back to your Plausible dashboard, you should see the number of visitors who triggered the custom event.
-Goal conversions are listed at the very bottom of the dashboard and they will show up automatically as soon as there has been at least one goal completion.
+Custom events are listed at the bottom of your dashboard and will appear as soon as the first conversion has been tracked.

 ## Using custom props

 Custom properties can be attached to events to capture dynamic elements and to further break down goal conversions.
 You can use custom properties to create your custom metrics to collect and analyze data that Plausible doesn't automatically track.

 You can then filter and sort your goals by custom event properties in your Plausible dashboard.
-For those coming from Google Analytics, custom properties are roughly the same concept as _custom dimensions_ in GA.
+For those coming from Google Analytics, custom properties are roughly the same concept as _custom dimensions_ in Google Analytics.

 Let's say you have a contact form both in the header and footer of your site.
 In addition to tracking submissions, you might want to know which section of your site the form was submitted on.
 Instead of creating separate goals for each form, you can send a custom property instead: